elinevich/k8s_gataway/readme.md

 ![Текст с описанием картинки](/assets/img/diagram.png)

 ### GatewayClass

 A GatewayClass is a resource that defines a template for TCP/UDP (level 4) load balancers and HTTP(S) (level 7) load balancers in a Kubernetes cluster.
 Defines a cluster-scoped resource that's a template for creating load balancers in a cluster.

 ### Gateway

 Defines where and how the load balancers listen for traffic.
 Cluster operators create Gateways in their clusters based on a GatewayClass.

 ### Route Resources

 Route resources define protocol-specific rules for mapping requests from a Gateway to Kubernetes Services.
 It includes resources like HTTPRoute, TLSRoute, TCPRoute, UDPRoute, GRPCRoute.

+## From theory to practice.
+Prerequisites

 The Gateway API is supported by many projects.
-But in this article I will show, how to deploy Kubernetes API Gataway resources, using the Contour, the Google Kubernetes Engine and NGINX Kubernetes Gateway implementations and integrators.
+But in this article I will show, how to deploy Kubernetes API Gataway resources, using  implementations and integrators of the Contour, the NGINX Kubernetes Gateway and recently released - the Google Kubernetes Engine.

-## Prerequisites
-The following prerequisites must be met before using Gateway API:
+The following prerequisites must be done before using Gateway API:

 - a kubernetes cluster
 - the kubectl command-line tool

 > Note!
-The Contour supports different clusters (refer to [the compatibility matrix](https://projectcontour.io/resources/compatibility-matrix/) for cluster version requirements).
-Unlike the Contour the GKE Gateway works with GKE version 1.20 or later and supported by [VPC-native (Alias IP)](https://cloud.google.com/kubernetes-engine/docs/concepts/alias-ips) clusters only.
+There are various clusters suppotred by the [Contour](https://projectcontour.io/resources/compatibility-matrix/) and NGINX.
+But for the GKE Gateway must be used the GKE version 1.20 or later and [VPC-native (Alias IP)](https://cloud.google.com/kubernetes-engine/docs/concepts/alias-ips) clusters only.

 ## Deploying the demo with the Contour Gateway API

 1. Go to the contour directory:
 ```
 cd contour